aws/aws-toolkit-azure-devops/CONTRIBUTING.md

 reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

 -   A reproducible test case or series of steps
--   Your version of VSTS (if known) and if it is hosted or in house
+-   Your version of Azure Devops (if known) and if it is hosted or in house
 -   Anything unusual about your environment

 ## Building